str class is the most obvious text processing tool

 inserting line breaks to wrap lines consistently.

-The standard library includes two modules related to comparing text
+The standard library includes two modules for comparing text

-values beyond the built-in equality and sort comparison supported by
+values that go beyond the built-in equality and sort comparison supported by

 re provides a complete regular expression